 Our own brains tend to work against us when it comes to changing our minds.
-This may be expressed as the false dichotomy logical fallacy, familiarity bias, [vii] or confirmation bias.
-For example, I do my best not to fall into the false dichotomy trap.
+This may be expressed as the false dichotomy logical fallacy, familiarity bias, or confirmation bias.
+Please see our notes for a deeper dive into a) the difference between and b) the types of cognitive biases and logical fallacies. [xii] As an example, I do my best not to fall into the false dichotomy trap.
 (I.e., the black or white “thinking fast” beliefs our brain favors for processing convenience.)
 So, if the existing belief probability is closer to 50%, I tend to be skeptical and seek new or updated evidence to challenge a held belief.
 I am less skeptical of beliefs that are more probabilistically certain (either closer to 0% or 100%).
 But I will say, I do like to challenge my substantive beliefs, no matter the existing probability.
 I mostly appreciate new and curated information (or “believable” information).
 Even if it doesn’t change my mind, I will certainly add it to the bucket, evaluate it as a pro or con, and reformulate the overall belief probability.
 My favorite outcome is when new information does change my mind.
-My favorite outcome feeling may start as apprehension, but I have learned to appreciate it as liberation!
+My favorite outcome feeling may start as tribal-based apprehension, but I have learned to appreciate it as liberation!

-Another way to look at this approach is... we should regularly be on the lookout for 2 types of errors:
+Another way to look at this approach is... we should diligently be on the lookout for 2 types of reasoning errors:

 errors of commission -> misunderstanding of evaluated evidence (false positive)

 - or -

 errors of omission -> evidence overlooked and not evaluated. (false negative)

 False negatives and false positives are also potential outcomes in a clinical testing setting.
 For example, a cancer test that initially results in a positive cancer indication and then later